 Members are able to decorate one cage for the cat project.
 You may provide your own cage or a rabbit-size cage will be provided.
 This would be decorated, brought to the fair on entry day Wednesday and kept at the fair until released on Sunday.
-To be judged in Department J-10 - Animal and Veterinary Science

-Blue \$1.75 Red 1.50
+To be + T 10 Animal a judged i ry Science a in Department J -10 - Anii mai and v eterinar Blue \$1.75 Re ed 1.50